ilya1st/rotatewriter/README.md

 ### rotatewriter.NewRotateWriter() arguments

-First argument is full log filename  includein directory.
+First argument is full log filename.

 Second argument - number of files to store.

-If it's 0 - writer juse reopen file.
+If it's 0 - writer just reopen file.
 This is for cases you use logrotate instrument around your app

 ### rotatewriter.Rotate()